Li Shangyin: Niu-Li factional strife

 The Niu-Li factional strife was another destructive internal force haunting the Tang court.
-The Niu and Li factions were not organized political parties, but two groups of rival politicians, hostile toward each other as a result of some personal animosity.
-The head of the Niu faction was represented by Niu Sengru and Li Zongmin and the Li faction by Li Deyu.
+The Niu and Li factions were not organized political parties, but two groups of rival politicians, hostile toward each other as a result of personal animosity.
+The Niu faction was represented by Niu Sengru and Li Zongmin and the Li faction by Li Deyu.
 In the 830s the two contending factions created much turmoil in court through the reigns of Emperors Muzong, Jingzong, Wenzong, Wuzong, and Xuanzong, a period coinciding almost exactly with Li Shangyin's life.
-According to Chen Yinke, the struggle was also due to a difference in social background between the two groups, one representing the traditional ruling class of North China, and the other, the newly risen class of scholar-officials who reached their positions through the civil service examinations.
+According to Chen Yinke, the struggle was also due to a difference in social background between the two groups, one representing the traditional ruling class of North China and the other the newly risen class of scholar-officials who reached their positions through the civil service examinations.
 In any case, many intellectuals and high officials were involved in this struggle.
-Whenever members of one faction were in power, people associated with the other faction would be demoted, or out of favor.
+When members of one faction were in power, people associated with the other would be demoted, or out of favor.
 The factional strife kept court officials from uniting against the increasing power of the eunuchs.

 Decline of the eunuchs

 The emperors, rendered completely helpless, tried to play one force against another.
-It was some fifty years after Li Shangyin's death that the eunuchs were finally eradicated with the help of the military governors, precipitating the downfall of the Tang dynasty.
-The forty-five years of Li Shangyin's life covered the reign of six emperors.
+It was 50 years after Li Shangyin's death that the eunuchs were finally eradicated with the help of the military governors, precipitating the Tang dynasty's downfall.
+The 45 years of Li Shangyin's life spanned the reign of six emperors.
 Among them, Xianzong and Jingzong were murdered by the eunuchs.
 Muzong, Wuzong, and Xuanzong indulged in escapist practices; Wuzong, for example, died of an overdose of elixir drugs.

-Works
+Poetry

 Li Shangyin is well known for his poetry.
-In the many published editions of the poetry anthology Three Hundred Tang Poems, the number of Li Shangyin's included poems rank below only Du Fu, Li Bai, and Wang Wei, respectively.
-However, Li Shangyin's poetry distinguishes itself from mainstream Classical Chinese poetry due to his extensive use of the love of women as a major theme.
-Li Shangyin's poems are also distinguished by the many collected verses published with no title.
+In the many published editions of the poetry anthology Three Hundred Tang Poems, the number of his poems ranks below only Du Fu, Li Bai, and Wang Wei.
+Li's poetry is distinguished from mainstream Classical Chinese poetry by his extensive use of love as a major theme as well as the unconventional decision to leave many collected verses untitled.

-Li was a typical Late Tang poet: his works are sensuous, dense and allusive.
-The latter quality makes adequate translation extremely difficult.
-The political, biographical or philosophical implications supposed to be contained in some of his poems have been a subject of debate for many centuries in China.
+Li was a typical Late Tang poet: his works were sensuous, dense and allusive.
+The latter quality made adequate translation extremely difficult.
+The political, biographical, or philosophical implications contained in some of his poems have been a subject of debate for many centuries in China.

-Although more famous for his sensuous poems, Li indeed wrote in many styles, sometimes satirical, humorous or sentimental.
-Moreover, some ancient critics hold that he is the only poet who, in some of his poems, succeeds in imitating the masculine quality of Du Fu's works.